revbayes/revbayes.github.io/tutorials/morph/index.md

         Q[i] := fnF81(simplex(abs(1-cats[i]), cats[i]))
     }

-Once we`ve made the our vector of matrices, we specified moves on our matrix vector:
+Once we've made the our vector of matrices, we specified moves on our matrix vector:

     matrix_probs ~ dnDirichlet(v(1,1,1,1))